simbody/simbody/README.md

 Simbody [![Build Status][buildstatus_image]][travisci]
 =======

-Simbody is a high-performance, open-source toolkit for simulation of articulated mechanisms, including biological structures, robots, vehicles, machines, etc. Simbody includes a multibody dynamics library for modeling motion in internal coordinates in O(n) time.
+Simbody is a high-performance, open-source toolkit for simulation of articulated mechanisms, including biological structures, robots, vehicles, machines, etc. Simbody includes a multibody dynamics library for modeling motion in generalized/internal coordinates in O(n) time.

 It is used by biomechanists in [OpenSim](http://opensim.stanford.edu) and by roboticists in [Gazebo](http://gazebosim.org).
 Here's an 11,000-body simulation